andiprasetyooo923-commits/verus-mining-andiencoe/VERUSC/README.md

 🚀 QUICK START

-Run the following commands one by one in Termux:
+Run the following commands one by one in Termux.

 1. Update Termux packages